 BUS 161 Business Law I 3 hours

-ECO 101 Principles of Economics I 3 hours
+ECO 101 Principles of Macroeconomics 3 hours

-ECO 102 Principles of Economics II 3 hours
+ECO 102 Principles of Microeconomics 3 hours

 MAT 109 Elementary Statistics 3 hours

 A general suggested model for the AA/AS/AES/AFA degree for a full-time student is available on page 79.
-The minimum total number of credit hours required for the AA or AS degree is 64.
+The minimum total number of credit hours required for the AA or AS degree is 64 credit hours.